WICG/scheduling-apis/README.md

 JS needs to cooperatively schedule between different parts of the app, and they need a common set of priorities for tasks.
 Some parts of the app may be using a JS scheduler with priorities but other parts of the app may not or may use a different priority mechanism (eg. embedded libraries).
 So low priority work in one system can get prioritized over high priority work in another.\
-Some motivating discussion here: https://github.com/w3c/requestidlecallback/issues/68 TODO(panicker): verify that this can be addressed with LAPI.
+Some motivating discussion here: https://github.com/w3c/requestidlecallback/issues/68

 #### iii.
 Easier to reason about and track priority
 JS library could make it easy to trace back current work to what triggered the work and corresponding priority, and make it easier to connect the dots.